There are some great resources on the web, or in book or audio formats to help you on your journey. Here are a few I recommend:

 Elizabeth Gilbert - Your Elusive Creative Genius

-The Grief Recovery Handbook ~ The cadillac of books of grief in all its forms.
+The Grief Recovery Handbook By James and Friedman~ The cadillac of books on grief in all its forms.

 Pema Chodron ~ One of my heroes in the Buddhist world.
 She brings the wisdom and practice of ancient teachers into the present, with grounded and practical lessons for moving beyond emotional pain, reactivity, and troubled relationships through the courageous practice of awareness, self-compassion, and acceptance.
 Among my favorites are "Living Beautifully with Uncertainty and Change" and "Getting Unstuck," especially in CD format.